About ANPCE

-The Allegany National Photography Competition & Exhibition is one of the Allegany Arts Council's signature events, now entering its twelfth year.
+The Allegany National Photography Competition & Exhibition (ANPCE) is one of the Allegany Arts Council's signature events, now entering its twelfth year.
 Established in 2015, it began as a way to showcase photography talent in the region, but quickly grew into a nationally-recognized competition, and since has invited photographers from across the country, as well as an illustrious group of jurors, to take part.

 Through its lifespan, the competition has drawn photographers from nearly every state, and has served as a model for other organizations seeking to develop programs of their own.
 It has raised the profile of a small Appalachian community and brought with it members from across the country, who support terrific art programs regardless of where they live.